Zilch (company)

-Zilch Technology Ltd., known as Zilch, is a direct-to-consumer ad-subsidised payments network.
-It is headquartered in London.
+Zilch Technology Limited (known as Zilch) is a British multi-national direct-to-consumer payments network.

-Publicly launched in September 2020, Zilch reached 4 million registered customers within 44 months.
-In November 2021, Zilch’s valuation reached $2.2 billion, making it the fastest FinTech company in Europe to achieve double unicorn status.

 Since April 2020, Zilch has been regulated by the UK's Financial Conduct Authority (FCA), obtaining a consumer credit license through the Regulatory Sandbox Programme.

-Zilch operates from three global locations: its headquarters in London, UK, an office in Miami, US, and a technology hub in Krakow, Poland.
+Zilch has its headquarters in London, UK, an office in Miami, US, and a technology hub in Krakow, Poland.